chutrunganh/Blockchain-and-Applications-IT4527E/Lab_03/README.md

 Any funds sent to them on Mainnet or any other live network WILL BE LOST.
 ```

-From the outout, we clearly see that the network is running on `http://localhost:8545` and we have several test accounts.
-I have limits to just create 5 test accounts, each is inited with 10,000 ETH each, for detail, see my [`hardhat.config.js`](./hardhat.config.js) file.
+From the output, we clearly see that the network is running on `http://localhost:8545` and we have several test accounts.
+I have limited to just create 5 test accounts, each is initialized with 10,000 ETH each, for detail, see my [`hardhat.config.js`](./hardhat.config.js) file.

 > [!NOTE]
 > Keep this terminal running, don't close it, as it is the local Hardhat network that will be used to deploy and test your contracts.
 You can open a new terminal for the next steps.